 And if you don’t have InDesign or another top publishing program, MS Publishing is also great for creating posters and other promotional materials.

 11. Adobe Creative Suites

-Because I’m an independent publisher as well as a writer, I make a lot of use of InDesign, Photoshop, Acrobat, etc.
+Because I’m an independent publisher as well as a writer, I make a lot of use of InDesign and Photoshop, etc.

 I use InDesign to lay out my books as print books and then e-books, and I also use it to create some of our marketing tools, including bookmarks and posters.

 Going back to having two screens, when I’m using InDesign, I honestly don’t know how I’d do it with only one screen, because it has a variety of style palettes that are also usually open; not to mention an associate program known as the Bridge.

 I hope this post has given you some ideas.